axinc-ai/ailia-models/text_recognition/paddleocr/README.md

 Download font from https://fonts.google.com/noto/specimen/Noto+Sans+JP and place `NotoSansJP-Medium.ttf` to current folder.

 Here are some examples of how to use the command.
+Please specify the path of the installed poppler.

 ```
-python3 paddleocr.py --pdf input.pdf -s output.pdf -c server
+python3 paddleocr.py --pdf input.pdf -s output.pdf -c server --poppler_path '/usr/local/Cellar/poppler/23.06.0/bin/'
 ```

 ## Reference